nauam/Courses/docs/administration/projects/scm/index.md

 SCM Management is performed by SCM Plugins which can be configured to perform Import or Export behaviors, or both.

-QW Control includes a Git plugin for SCM management of Jobs.
+Rundeck includes a Git plugin for SCM management of Jobs.

 To develop a SCM Plugin, see [Plugin Developer Guide - SCM Plugins](/developer/10-scm-plugins.md).

-Project SCM can be configured in the GUI, or via the [API](/api/qwcontrol-api.md#scm).
+Project SCM can be configured in the GUI, or via the [API](/api/rundeck-api.md#scm).

 In the GUI: